Crypto

 Funding (monthly, 0.01%×3×30)$67.50$67.50$67.50

-Looking at fees alone, the three exchanges are nearly identical.
-However, with referral signup, Binance offers up to a 20% fee rebate, which makes it the cheapest in real terms.
+Total Monthly Cost$75.00$75.76$75.00On fees alone, these three exchanges are almost the same.
+In practice, with referral signup, Binance can offer up to a 20% fee rebate, which may make it the cheapest option after discounts

-Other blogs only compare surface numbers like "taker 0.05% vs maker 0.02%," but the real factor that determines actual returns for Korean traders lies elsewhere.
+💡 Field-Tested Insight Many articles stop at surface-level comparisons such as "taker 0.05% vs maker 0.02%," but for Korean traders, the bigger driver of real returns is often somewhere else.
 Based on simultaneous live trading on Binance, Bybit, and Upbit from 2024 to 2026, slippage had 5–8x more impact on monthly P&L than fees did.
 In particular, market-order entries during periods of BTC volatility above 1% averaged 0.08–0.15% slippage — 2 to 3 times the displayed 0.05% fee (based on 1,200 self-recorded trades from January 2024 to March 2026).
-Korean residents also overlook the exchange-rate spread when round-tripping the kimchi premium: moving funds from Upbit to Binance involves a USDT conversion spread of 0.3–0.5%, which translates to $22.50–$37.50 on a $7,500 transfer.
-Finally, under Korea's National Tax Service 2025 crypto taxation guidelines, futures gains and losses are classified as miscellaneous income (20% separate taxation), and trading fees are deductible as expenses, so making a habit of monthly fee receipt backups via the exchange's export function is decisive for tax savings.
-In the end, before obsessing over a 0.01% fee difference, you need to audit your own entry patterns (market-order frequency), capital transfer routes, and tax record-keeping system to actually move the needle on net returns.
+Korean residents also need to account for the exchange-rate spread when round-tripping the kimchi premium: moving funds from Upbit to Binance involves a USDT conversion spread of 0.3–0.5%, equal to $22.50–$37.50 on a $7,500 transfer.
+Finally, under Korea's National Tax Service 2025 crypto taxation guidelines, futures gains and losses are classified as miscellaneous income (20% separate taxation), and trading fees are deductible as expenses.
+That makes monthly fee receipt backups through the exchange export function important for tax savings.
+Before focusing too much on a 0.01% fee difference, audit your own entry habits (market-order frequency), capital transfer routes, and tax record-keeping system.
+Those factors are more likely to move net returns.

 FAQ